Reeezer/HE-Love/README.md

 py manage.py loaddata users genders
 ```

-This command might be outdated.
+The loaddata command might be outdated.
 You need to add all models in the fixtures folder if that is the case